 Although misuse of prescription drugs affects many Americans, certain populations such as youth, older adults, and women may be at particular risk.
 In addition, while more men than women currently misuse prescription drugs, the rates of misuse and overdose among women are increasing faster than among men.

 #1 – Be aware of the medications that you have in your home.

 #2 - Secure your medications in a manner to keep them away from young children who may accidentally ingest them as well as to keep them from being stolen by those seeking to abuse them.

 Third, safely dispose of old and expired medications.
 DO NOT FLUSH prescription drugs down the toilet or drain.
-You can dispose of old medications by using the free prescription drug boxes at the Greenwood and Abbeville County Sheriff’s Offices.
+You can dispose of old medications by using the free prescription drug boxes at the Greenwood, Abbeville, and McCormick County Sheriff’s Offices.
 You can also dispose of drugs at “take back day” events (usually held in the spring and fall).
 You may also contact Cornerstone at 864-227-1001 for a free at-home drug disposal pouch that will dissolve and deactivate the medications.

 If you cannot do any of the following, you can also follow these simple steps to dispose of most medicines in the household trash:

 Mix medicines (do not crush tablets or capsules) with an unpalatable substance such as dirt, kitty litter, or used coffee grounds;

 Place the mixture in a container such as a sealed plastic bag

 Throw the container in your household trash;